Nominations are now open

 This list is not intended to be exhaustive, but no matter how many empirical objectives there are to define a mentor, sometimes it simply comes down to magic of one individual that you cant quantify, package or replicate,

 Public Vote - our strategic partner, Orbiteer will manage a separate public vote for the best Space Mentor of the year.
-Please click here to submit your nomination for the Space Mentor of the Year - please use the category General, before clearly stating Space Mentor of the Year.
+To submit your nomination for the Space Mentor of the Year click here: Please note you will be taken to the Orbiteer website: